AmeenJolly/AmeenJolly/README.md

 **Ameen Jolly**

-I enjoy building educational technology platforms, full stack applications and LLM-based systems.
+I have a passion for utilising technology to enhance educational services available to the public.
+As a result, I spend my time building educational technology platforms, full stack applications and LLM-based systems, all of which have real interpretable insights upon deployment to track progress.

 Interests:
 AI Engineering, Full-Stack Development, EdTech, Applied Machine Learning, Product Development